 - improve pay and conditions of service, including pensions

 BECTU's head office is in London.
-Our regional offices are in Birmingham, Cardiff, Salford Quays and Glasgow.
+Regional offices are in Birmingham, Cardiff, Salford Quays and Glasgow.

-The National Executive Committee (NEC), which is made up of members elected by secret ballot every two years, has on-going responsibility for the running of the BECTU sector.
+The Sector Executive Committee (SEC), which is made up of members elected by secret ballot every two years, has an on-going responsibility for the running of the BECTU sector.
 The sector is also represented on Prospect's National Executive Committee (NEC).
 Members can find the NEC meeting minutes here.
 View the union's rules.

 BECTU is committed to equality of opportunity for all people at work.
 The union supports policies that encourage and support cultural diversity and respect.